nevalang/neva/README.md

 Neva is a relatively small and simple language.
 Don't be intimidated, feel free to dive in and hack around.
 Some directories have a `README.md`.

 Note that, due to the early stage of development, the documentation can sometimes be outdated.
-Feel free to reach maintainers if you need _any_ help.
+Feel free to reach out to maintainers if you need _any_ help.